 Jardin Des Plantes

-Institute de Monde Arabe
+Institut du Monde Arabe

 Rue de la Huchette

-Inaugurated in 1678, this massive complex of museums/monuments related to the military history of France is certainly worth a visit if a history buff.
-In addition to galleries on WWI and WWII, you see various Napoleon memorabilia; a bed with mosquito netting, a directors chair, and Napoleon’s overcoat and pistols.
-Napoleon’s beloved Arabian horse, “Le Vizir” is also here, a “stuffed” reminder of the Napoleons many campaigns.
+Inaugurated in 1678, this massive complex of museums and monuments related to the France’s military history is certainly worth a visit if you are a history buff!
+In addition to galleries on WWI and WWII, you will see various Napoleon memorabilia, including a bed with mosquito netting, a director’s chair, and Napoleon’s overcoat and pistols.
+Napoleon’s beloved Arabian horse, Le Vizir, is also here, as a “stuffed” reminder.
 At the other end of the complex is Napoleon’s tomb, resting beneath a doe adorned with 26 pounds of gold leaf.

 Paris Sewer Museum